 While your school debt won’t just go away, there are rules you can leverage to legally lower your monthly payments to the minimum amount until you’re eligible for forgiveness.

 What happens to student loans when you renounce or change citizenship?
 Renouncing or changing your citizenship has no effect on your student loan debt.
 You’re still obligated to repay the money you borrowed for school.
-However, for your federal student loans, renouncing your citizenship.
+However, for private student loan debt, moving abroad make it more difficult for the lender to serve you with a lawsuit, which is the only way it can forcefully collect payment from you.

 What to do with your federal student loans in a new country